GiantDarth/rbc-validator/README.md

   * `--mode=sha3-512`: _n_ = 64 bytes
   * `--mode=kang12`: _n_ = 32 bytes

-All the main commands have (mostly) the same arguments:
+All the main commands have (mostly) the same options:

 * `--usage`: An auto-generated simple usage message made by Argp, which is the same if an invalid argument is used.